jkamenik/orig-blog/source/_posts/2013-06-12-comcast-fail.markdown

 `Crap.
 I have been on the phone for more then an hour and now I have to talk to someone else.`

 Another short wait and now I am talking to **R1**.
 For verification reasons I have tell her all my account details.
-Then she says "I am sorry, but we cannot collect your equipment Comcast has you down for a service call in 2 weeks so until that is finished there is nothing I can do"  "What?
-I literally just got done canceling and was redirected here."
+Then she says "I am sorry, but we cannot collect your equipment Comcast has you down for a service call in 2 weeks so until that is finished there is nothing I can do"

+"What?"
+I say.
+"I literally just got done canceling and was redirected here."

 **R1** says "I am sorry sir, but we are not Comcast.
 We are a 3rd party.
 You need to call Comcast."

 "Fine, please transfer me back."

 "I am sorry sir I cannot do that.
 You have to call them back yourself."
 So I hung up.

 `Now I question if Comcast is a company or a loose collection of people whose job it is to bounce you around like ping pong balls.
 Have I even been talking to Comcast?`